NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 1 Introduction

 Congratulations on your purchase of the new CTT Node V3!
-The CTT Internet of Wildlife System, which the Node has been an integral part of since the beginning, has just gotten a whole lot more awesome with this new Node.
-We took your suggestions to heart in developing this new Node, which has a few very specific benefits and departures from the old model:
+The CTT Internet of Wildlife System, of which the Node has been an integral part since the beginning, has just become significantly more powerful with this new Node.
+We incorporated your suggestions in developing this new Node, which offers several specific benefits and improvements over the old model:

 1. Fully configurable through our robust CTT Mobile App

-2. Separate solar-rechargeable power supply to allow for flexible grid setup and ability to add alternate power sources in the future
+2. Separate solar-rechargeable power supply to allow for flexible grid setup and the ability to add alternate power sources in the future.
+This was updated in May 2025 from a 4 Watt model to a 5 Watt model.
+Both models are described below.

-3. Fully accessible housing, for easy removal of the SD card and for inspection of the lEDs
+3. Fully accessible housing for easy removal of the SD card and inspection of the LEDs

 4. Dual-mode compatibility with both 434MHz and 2.4GHz tags

-Inside your Node shipment you’ll find two main components (Figs. A & B), a box with the solar rechargeable battery pack, antennas, and mounting hardware, and the Node itself, in a latched case.
-Figure C shows the contents of one Node, laid out for identification.
+Inside your Node shipment, you’ll find two main components (Figs. A & B): a box containing the solar-rechargeable battery pack, antennas, and mounting hardware, and the Node itself in a latched case.
+Figure C shows the contents of one Node laid out for identification.

 Key for Figure C